 Sports and recreation

-- Free open gym days at community centers
+- Free open-gym days at community centers

 - Free skateboard/biking lessons at certain parks (usually summer holidays)